SFDigitalServices/ronbot/README.md

 Go to https://api.slack.com/apps/AM11J7ULV/event-subscriptions and update the Event Subscriptions url to the ngrok url from the steps above (in this case: https://9cd5682e.ngrok.io/slack-events).
 Do the same for Interactive Components request url: https://api.slack.com/apps/AM11J7ULV/interactive-messages

 Any interactions with ronbot should now be hitting your local environment.

-Be warned - if you forget to update the request url to the deployed app or shut off your computer, ronbot will be unresponsive to anyone trying to interact with him.
+When finished with development on your local machine, be sure to change the urls back to https://ronswanbot.herokuapp.com/slack-events.
+Otherwise, if you shut off your computer, ronbot will be unresponsive to anyone trying to interact with him.

 ## Read lots of docs